-- Damage caused by inappropriate use or handling of products. - Damage caused by users or third parties modifying or trying to modify products. - Any further damage or consequent damage caused by hardware errors or software "bugs".
+Damage caused by inappropriate use or handling of products.

-For example: lost profits, lost savings, damages arised from claims of third parties against a client, damage or loss of recorded data or files, renown, loss caused by impossibility to use etc.
+- Damage caused by users or third parties modifying or trying to modify products. - damage caused by viruses, root kits, etc. - Any further damage or consequent damage caused by hardware errors or software "bugs".
+For example: lost profits, lost savings, damages arose from claims of third parties against a client, damage or loss of recorded data or files, renown, loss caused by impossibility to use etc.